eran46/processor_simulator/README.md

 hardware interfaces are simulated via an array of hardware registers controlling inputs, outputs and status the simulator also parallely outputs each hardware change log to a .txt log file for debugging (hwregtrace.txt, cycles.txt, leds.txt, etc.)

+the code is written in visual studio environment, for Linux OS.
+ISA in Hebrew and project desctiption is added bellow as PDFs